×

 No. 1 Vikings defeat No. 2 Thunderbirds 28-14 in state semifinals

-MINNEAPOLIS — Powered behind a pair of Tristen Sussner rushing touchdowns, the top-seeded and top-ranked Minneota is returning back to the Class A prep bowl for the fifth-straight season, one win away from a fourpeat and its third consecutive undefeated season.
-The Vikings defeated No. 2 Mahnomen/Waubun Saturday morning in the semifinals 28-14 in a battle of two undefeated teams, who both entered the game 11-0 on the season.
+MINNEAPOLIS — Powered by a pair of Tristen Sussner rushing touchdowns, the top-seeded Minneota football team is returning to the Class A prep bowl for the fifth-straight season.
+The Vikings defeated No. 2 Mahnomen/Waubun 28-14 in the Class A semifinals Saturday morning in a battle of two teams who entered the game 11-0 on the season.

-Minneota had a slight edge on total offensive yards on the day with 242 to M/W’s 240, but the Vikings run game was too much for the Thunderbirds with 215 rushing yards while M/W rushed for 170 yards.
+Minneota had a slight edge on total offensive yards on the day with 242 to M/W’s 240.
+The Vikings’ run game was too much for the Thunderbirds, however, as Minneota finished with 215 rushing yards to M/W’s 170.

 Saturday was the closest margin of victory for the Vikings since Minneota defeated Class 2A Eden Valley-Watkins by 7 points in the second game of the season.

-Sussner, Minneota’s junior quarterback, ran in his two touchdowns between the second and third quarter, and finished with 27 passing yards on two complete passes on five attempts.
+Sussner, Minneota’s junior quarterback, ran in his two touchdowns between the second and third quarter, and completed two of his five pass attempts for 27 yards.
+He ran the ball seven times for 45 yards.

-The semifinals matchup was also a battle between top-5 Class A ranked teams, as Minneota has held the No. 1 spot all year while M/W was most recently tabbed No. 4 in the final regular season coaches poll.
-This is also the Thunderbirds fifth-straight state tournament experience.
+The semifinals matchup was also a battle between a pair of top-5 Class A teams, as Minneota has held the No. 1 spot in the Minnesota Associated Press poll all year while M/W was tabbed No. 4 in the final poll.
+This is also the Thunderbirds’ fifth-straight state tournament appearance.

-The Vikings opened state play with a comfortable 42-6 win over No. 4 Lester Prairie in the quarterfinals last Friday, as the Thunderbirds did the same over No. 3 Upsala/Swanville, 17-8.
+The Vikings opened state play with a comfortable 42-6 win over No. 4 Lester Prairie in the quarterfinals last Friday, as the Thunderbirds held off No. 3 Upsala/Swanville 17-8.

-M/W received the ball first, but was not able to break into Minneota territory following tackles from Adam DeVlaeminck, Caleb Bottelberghe and Kyson Arndt to hold the opening drive to just 17 yards and the Vikings took over on the Thunderbirds’ 42-yard line.
+M/W received the ball first, but was not able to break into Minneota territory following tackles from Adam DeVlaeminck, Caleb Bottelberghe and Kyson Arndt.
+The Vikings took over at the 42-yard line after limiting the Thunderbirds to 17 yards on the drive.

-Defensively, Bradley finished with a team-high 19 tackles, while Ian Myhre, Randy Sorenson, DeVlaeminck and Bottelberghe followed with six each.
+Defensively, Bradley finished with a team-high 10 tackles, while Ian Myhre, Randy Sorenson, DeVlaeminck and Bottelberghe each finished with 6.

 Both teams traded turnovers on their next drives, but M/W turned things around on its first drive of the second quarter after getting to the 1-yard line with a string of carries by senior quarterback Blake McMullen.

-McMullen pushed into the end zone, and also completed the 2-point play afterward to put the Thunderbirds ahead, 8-7, with just under nine minutes to go in the half.
+McMullen pushed into the end zone and completed the 2-point conversion to put the Thunderbirds ahead, 8-7, with just under nine minutes to go in the half.

 Yet, the Vikings only allowed their deficit to last about five minutes as Bradley broke through for a 3-yard rushing touchdown on the next drive to give Minneota back a 13-8 lead.